mnyamor/foursquareSearch/README.md

-# foursquareSearch
+# Foursquare Search
-Web application that integrates with the Foursquare API and allows you to search for a place by name and return the recommended or popular venues near that location.
+Web application that integrates with the Foursquare API and allows you to search for a place by name and return the recommended or popular venues near the searched location.
 This project uses Ionic library and AngularJS.

 ## Running the project